AndyChwalik/megr2157-portfolio/docs/assignments/A02/index.md

   <p><em>Figure #9.)
 Approximate weight of the truss</em></p>
 </div> <br>

 Knowing that DE and CE have no affect on the load of the truss, I don't feel great that I just added extra weight to the truss.
 Those two beams added an extra 0.72m of material, which is almost a fourth of the total length.
-I could've saved about 6 pounds of material with no loss in performance.<br>
+I could've saved about 6 pounds of material with no loss in performance.<br><br>

 **Cross-Sectional Area of Pin**